Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/README.md

 Below listed are the steps to deploy this sample :

 1. Fork and clone this repository.
-Navigate to  `single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/`.
+Navigate to  `single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/setup/`.

-1. The sample depends on the following variables to be set before the deployment script is run:
+1. The sample depends on the variables to be set before the deployment script is run; Script will prompt you to provide input for following variables.

     > - `DEPLOYMENT_PREFIX` - Prefix for the resource names which will be created as a part of this deployment
     > - `AZURE_SUBSCRIPTION_ID` - Subscription ID of the Azure subscription where the resources should be deployed.